 Week 13 Pregnancy

 You are 13 weeks pregnant and in your second trimester.
-Your baby is about the size of a lemon.
+Your baby is about the size of a peach.
 This week's key development: Closing the First Chapter.
 NHS note: Routine midwife check-ups will now be scheduled every few weeks depending on your care pathway.

 Baby's Development